wostzone/logger/README.md

 ## Status

 The status of this plugin is Alpha.
-Breakage can occur any time.

-Basic logging of Thing messages into a Thing logfile is functional.
+Basic logging of Thing messages is functional but breaking changes must be expected.

 ## Audience